5th Annual Ovation Awards

 - One musical theatre song of their choice that best shows off their range and ability (applicant must bring a CD of accompaniment of this musical theatre song of choice for vocal and acting coaching.)
 This is the song the nominee will sing if they become finalist in the awards program.

-Candidates will be evaluated on Saturday, May 17, 2014 and Sunday, May 18, 2014 by a panel of qualified adjudicators and judges selected by The Ovation Awards.
+Candidates will be evaluated on June 11 & 12, 2016 by a panel of qualified adjudicators and judges selected by Wharton Center.
 The judges' decision is final.

 The nominees will be evaluated through an audition process that includes the live performance of a solo (one up-tempo or one ballad, if applicable) from the lead role he/she played in the musical for which they have been nominated.
 No substitutions will be considered eligible.

-Participation in the National High School Musical Theater Awards/Jimmy Awards:
+Participation in the National High School Musical Theatre Awards/Jimmy Awards:

-If selected as an Ovation Award winner, the student must be available and willing to participate in the National High School Musical Theater Awards held in New York City beginning June 24–30, 2014. (tentative dates)
+If selected as an Ovation Award winner, the student must be available and willing to participate in the National High School Musical Theatre Awards held in New York City beginning June 20-28, 2016. (tentative date range)

 The Ovation Awards and The National High School Musical Theatre Awards include one-on-one coaching, auditions and rehearsal for the Awards presentation.
 Finalists are selected by a panel of judges made up of Broadway & Industry professionals.